 Most students (over 50%) were not involved in performing or visual arts programs.
 Students most likely to have greater involvement were female students.
-Overall, approximately 28% of female students were substantially involved in performing or visual arts.
 Males were the least likely to be involved in these activities.
-See Figure 25.
+See Figure 29.

 More students were highly involved in athletic teams than any other activity, listed in this section.
 Additionally of the subsections of students examined, the involvement of males, females, first generation, and non-first generation were very close to equal in their involvement in athletic teams.
-See Figure 26 below.
+See Figure 29.

 Again, most students reported that they were not at all involved in student government during their last year.
 Less than 10% were highly involved with females being the most likely to be involved in this activity.
-See Figure 27 below.
+See Figure 30 below.

-Most students (80% or greater) reported little or no involvement in student publications (student newspaper, yearbook, etc.) during their last year of high school.

-Only about 10% reported significant involvement in these activities.
-See Figure 28 below.
+Most students (76% or greater) reported little or no involvement in student publications (student newspaper, yearbook, etc.) during their last year of high school.
+Only about 5% reported significant involvement in these activities.
+See Figure 30 below.

 Female students were more likely to be engaged in academic honor societies than were male students during their last year of high school.
-Overall only about 15% of students had substantial involvement in academic honor societies during their last high school year.
-See Figure 29 below.
+Overall only about 17% of students had substantial involvement in academic honor societies during their last high school year.

 Most students (80%) reported very little or no involvement in academic clubs (science, math, debate, etc.) during their last year in high school.
 Only about 6% showed substantial involvement.
-See Figure 30 below.
+See Figure 31 below.

 Over 80% of students reported no involvement in vocational clubs (business, health, technology, etc.) during their last year in high school.
-Like other activities mentioned in this section, the degree of substantial involvement was about 10%.
+Like other activities mentioned in this section, the degree of substantial involvement was about 17%.
 See Figure 31.

-Most students (72%) reported no or very little involvement in religious youth groups during the last year of high school.
-About 12% reported substantial involvement in these kinds of groups.
-See Figure 32.
+Most students (73%) reported no or very little involvement in religious youth groups during the last year of high school.
+About 11% reported substantial involvement in these kinds of groups.

 Community service or volunteer work was second to involvement in athletic teams as the activity that showed the greatest degree of overall co-curricular engagement.
 Students reported at least some involvement in this activity at a higher rate than others with the exception of athletic teams.
-See Figure 33.
+See Figure 32.